 – Speech and Debate Coaching (Coaching)

 – Online Apologetics (Apol)

 – Video Gallery (Gallery)

 Those of you who know us… know that we have A LOT to say, especially when it comes to Speech, aka Forensics.
 We, Kristi Eskelund and Heather Neumann, have over 20 years of coaching experience, and we are excited to share our passion about Speech and Debate.
 Along the way we will be blessed to have others join us- interviews, experts, videos, examples… All devoted to you- competitors, parents, coaches, and clubs!

 - We want to help students reach their audiences to hopefully have a lasting impact!

-- We want to help parents guide their students through the crazy world of Speech.
+- We want to help parents guide their students through the crazy world of Speech and Debate.

 - We want to help coaches prepare their students to the fullest potential!

 - And we want to support clubs helping to make it all happen!